datopian/tech.datopian.com/data-api/README.md

 Sharp Edges

 * connection between MetaStore (main CKAN objects DB) and DataStore is not always well maintained e.g, if I call “purge_dataset” action, it will remove stuff from MetaStore but it won’t delete a table from DataStore.
 This does not break UX but your DataStore DB raises in size and you might have junk tables with lots of data.
-* No connection between DataStore system and CKAN validation extension powered by GoodTables https://github.com/frictionlessdata/ckanext-validation Thus, for example, users may edit the DataStore Data Dictionary and be confused that this has no impact on validation.
-More generally, data validation and data loading might naturally be part of one overall ETL process but Data Load system is not architected in a way that makes this easy to add.
-	* Even more generally, the Data Load system is an hand-crafted, bespoke mini-ETL process.
-It would seem better to use high-quality third-party ETL tooling here rather than hand-roll be that for pipeline creation, monitoring, orchestration etc.

 DataStore (Data API)